How to Recognize Mental Illnesses in Dogs

 Some of the more common mental illnesses exhibited by dogs can be categorized as anxiety, depression, and PTSD.
 Your dog may show signs of an underlying mental condition that you were unaware of when you first brought them home and may also be at the root of behavioral problems like difficult potty training.

-You first need to make sure that you're paying attention to your dog at all times.
+You first need to make sure that you're paying attention to your dog's mental health at all times.
 Keeping an eye on your dog is essential for being able to recognize mental illness.
 Don't just let them live outside in the yard if they exhibit dog illness symptoms.
 Keep them indoors where you can keep an eye on them, interact, and play with them!
 If they miss the yard, you can give them their own fresh patch of hydroponic grass indoors.
 DoggieLawn is a sanitary mess and odor free indoor dog bathroom alternative to the outdoors if you see your dog demonstrating things like social anxiety or PTSD symptoms.
 Let’s look at some common mental illnesses that dogs experience and how you can support your dog if they’re being affected by them.

 One of the biggest causes of anxiety in dogs is separation anxiety.
 It's common for dogs to experience extreme anxiety whenever you leave your home to go about your daily business.
 They have no way of telling if you'll ever come back home and thus begin to panic.
 Dogs will oftentimes lash out in a moment of panic without realizing it, which can result to torn furniture and other personal belongings in the house.
 A lot of times, dogs with seperation anxiety will have accidents in the house.
 One way to help relieve their anxiety is to have an indoor dog potty solution.
 This way, your dog has one less thing they need to rely on you for and to worry about, which should reduce at least part their anxiety.
 (If you know someone whose dog could use a DoggieLawn you can share THIS LINK with them so they can get a discount).
 Although separation anxiety is a major cause of doggie distress, there are still other factors that could be causing your dog to be anxious, such as social anxiety (discussed below).